artagnon/dotfiles/README.md

 I use the Droid Sans Mono font.
 Should be available for your distribution easily enough.

-## XMonad

-You need the latest versions of xmonad, xmonad-contrib, yeganesh, and xmobar.
-Use `cabal` to fetch them.
-Use xmobar-0.15 in case you have problems with the latest version (0.16).

 ## rbenv

 ruby-build is not included, so please `git clone